Gurobi/gurobi-optimods/docs/source/mods/max-flow-min-cut.rst

             (4, 5)    2.0

-      The ``max_flow`` function returns the value of the maximum flow as well a sparse matrix with the amount of non-zero flow in each edge in the solution.
+      The ``max_flow`` function returns the value of the maximum flow as well a sparse array with the amount of non-zero flow in each edge in the solution.

 The solution for this example is shown in the figure below.
 The edge labels